peterknezek/name-day-calendar/README.md

 ## Usage

 To avoid big bundle size.
-Resources data are split by a country, month, and sex to support the tree shaking.
+Data are splited by a country, month, and sex to support the tree shaking.

 # API

 ## `getNameOnDate`

-- Returns the array of names related to the provided date.
+- Return the array of names related to the provided date.

-Function parameters:
+Function's parameters:

 ```ts
 async function getNameOnDate (